-And just to make one last statement before this panel leaves.
-Mr. Chairman, the Authority may have and probably did mention to me that there is a Safety and Security Task Force, but when that is not followed up immediately with, understand the frustration, I want to also say that from my perspective-and this is my point of view-City Council is allocating money to reduce crime and improve safety in public housing.
-One of the proposals that you were funding at that time was CCTV.
-We asked for a reasonable period of time to come back to you with a proposal that we think is better than CCTV alone, we think we've honored that, and we still believe that what we're proposing is to reduce crime and improve safety in public housing.
-So if you allocated the \$1 million for that, we believe we're sticking with the spirit of what our request is.
+1 COMMITTEE ON PUBLIC SAFETY AND PUBLIC HOUSING130 2 [Crosstalk] 3 JOHN RHEA: [Interposing] I 4 understand the frustration, I want to also say 5 that from my perspectiveand this is my point of 6 viewCity Council is allocating money to reduce 7 crime and improve safety in public housing.
+One 8 of the proposals that you were funding at that 9 time was CCTV.
+We asked for a reasonable period 10 of time to come back to you with a proposal that 11 we think is better than CCTV alone, we think we've 12 honored that, and we still believe that what we're 13 proposing is to reduce crime and improve safety in 14 public housing.
+So if you allocated the \$1 15 million for that, we believe we're sticking with 16 the spirit of what our request is.
+17 Secondly, if you decide after 18 hearing our proposal, it all sounds good, but I 19 want my TVs, CCTVs, we will provide you with a 20 more cost effective way to implement the CCTV than 21 what was originally proposed when you allocated 22 the money.
+We hope that you will work with us to 23 do a proposal that collectively this task force 24 believes is more effective.
+25 So we believe both in the spirit